 The silence has nothing to do with your solution.

 Indeed, after you’ve pitched, the prospects return to the team to share your ideas.
-Some might like it.
-But maybe some don’t like what they’re hearing (or the way your pitch has been interpreted), or argue about using your solution instead of a different one, or discuss a new workaround to try.
+Some might like it, some don’t.
+Some want a different solution, some discuss a new workaround to try.
 Some might think it’s not time.

 THE CART BEFORE THE HORSE